-A review of student discipline and school safety for the school year is as follows: School suspension and expulsion data for the end of the 2017-18 year showed that we did have a 1.2% decrease in suspensions from the past year, and maintained the 0.5% expulsion rate for the school year.
-The District had taken specific steps to increase the level of safety and security on both campuses.
-The employment of a canine detection company that conducts random visitations in which the dogs alert to any detection of drugs, alcohol, and/or gunpowder has been very successful in deterring illegal substance possession and will be continued.
-In addition, the use of an updated security system with clearer imaging and greater coverage has been very beneficial in both deterring and identifying safety concerns.
-The district installed several additional cameras specifically in front of campus and outside of the office and playground area on the Jamestown Elementary campus and two camera monitors in the school office.
-Large reflective signs have been added to the exterior of our buildings to aid emergency personnel in quick building identification.
-Two standing signs (e.g. Bus Only and Authorized Vehicle Car Pick Up) were purchased and are used successfully to direct car parking and traffic in front of school.
-In addition, car pick up vehicles must check out and display a number placard in order to use the car drive through.
-Parents and those individuals assigned for student pick up are encouraged to use the parking lot across the street from the school.
-These measures have significantly reduced pedestrian traffic at dismissal time and thereby reducing safety vulnerabilities.
-The number of students with disciplinary referrals was significantly higher with an overall 26% increase (more use of alternatives to suspension with more after school detention, lunch detention and loss of recess), but there was a 6.2% decrease in principal referrals.
-Also, the high number of the referrals were for student regulation needs and the use of the Reflection Room.
-To better support positive behavior support the District continues to employ a Safe School Ambassador and Behavior and Attendance Support Assistant and an on-site school counselor, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
+A review of student discipline and school safety for the past school year is as follows: School suspension and expulsion data for the end of the 2020-2021 year showed that we had a 0.9% suspension rate which is a decline of 5% from the past year, and a 0% expulsion rate for the school year.
+This is in large part due to COVID-19 and school closure.
+The District continues to identify and implement specific protocols and procedures to increase the level of safety and security on both campuses.
+Jamestown School continues the employment of a canine detection company that conducts random visitations in which the dogs alert to any detection of drugs, alcohol, and/or gunpowder and has been very successful in deterring illegal substance possession.
+In addition, the use of an updated security system at Jamestown Elementary with clearer imaging and greater coverage has been very beneficial in both deterring and identifying safety concerns.
+Jamestown Elementary has updated to LED exterior lighting.
+Chinese Camp also had a new security system installed.
+Overall disciplinary referrals were dramatically decreased due to COVID-19, school closure and the move to distance learning.
+Due to the pandemic, there was a greater identified need for mental health supports.
+As students returned to in-person learning on campus, there was a need for continued support in regulation and positive behavior support.
+The District continues to employ a Behavior and Attendance Support Assistant as well as two on-site school counselors, to assist with building positive relationships, fostering connectedness, facilitating peer mediation, the teaching of social skills curriculum, supporting the implementation of MTSS and Trauma Informed practices along with reducing chronic absenteeism rates.
 Bullying prevention education and presentations are given to all grade levels on a regular six-week rotation.
 Outside agencies are contracted to provide age-appropriate sexual harassment and suicide prevention education and training to students.
-A site assessment of both campuses found facilities to be in good repair with a FIT score of 94.57%.
-Many structural repairs were made on several buildings, new lighting and insulation was installed in the A building, and a new playground installed on the Chinese Camp campus.
-Administration will continue to regularly review and hold practice safety drills, including lockdown procedures on both campuses, and provide all employees with the necessary mandatory safety trainings.
+A site assessment of both campuses found facilities to be in good repair for the 2021-2022 school year, with a FIT score of 96.33% at JES and 95.53% at Chinese Camp.
+Many structural repairs were made on several buildings including new roofing on covered walkways and gutter repair at Jamestown Elementary, playground repairs, irrigation and drainage repairs, ramp repairs, new lighting in the cafeteria along with ceiling tile repairs, interior and exterior painting and significant clean-up of debris on the upper field area.
+Administration will continue to regularly review and hold practice safety drills including lockdown procedures on both campuses within the guidelines of health and safety protocols, and will provide all employees with the necessary mandatory safety trainings.
+In response to COVID-19 additional health and safety signage has been added to both campuses, sufficient Personal Protective Equipment acquired and provided to all staff and students, MERV-13 filters have been installed and are replaced regularly in HVAC systems along with air purifiers in all classrooms and portables.
+The district continues to use the digital parent/student pick up system to limit visitors on campus, the digital visitor sign-in system, ENVOY, a health screening program.
+The District has developed a COVID Prevention Program Plan and a COVID Safety Plan that is in compliance with the American Rescue Plan that are located on our district website.